8 Proven Ways To Prevent Eye Wrinkles From Forming Too Early

 It doesn’t matter how many times you hear this, don’t take moisturizing for granted.
 The skin around your eyes is thin and lacks gland oils hence, the need to consistently moisturize it in order to limit wrinkles and age lines.
 Look at your skin like a fruit.
 Without moisture, it shrivels and that’s what brings about premature age lines and wrinkles.

 It’s still not popular enough in Black culture, but use sunscreen whether or not you’re headed out under the sun.
 For starters, constant exposure to UV rays and even screen light could be detrimental to the skin around your eyes.
-Thus making sunscreen a must-apply daily.
+Thus, make sunscreen a must-apply daily.

 There are so many reasons why the skin around your eyes isn’t glowing as it should even after countless beauty products.
-Perhaps all you need might just be to rest more, eat healthier, and drink more water.
+Perhaps all you need might just be to rest more.
 So easy yet so difficult to do.
 This might be hard as we go on adulting but we can’t keep treating our health as less of a priority.
 Obtain the bag but stay healthy.
 That’s a win-win.